pounard/goat-mapper/README.md

  - [ ] implement the rewindabe re-usable result iterator in goat-query,

+ - [x] rewrite SELECT query using a graph for eager relations, allowing to recurse in repository dependency graph for eager loading,

  - [ ] implement the N+1 bulk lazy load solution for large result sets with any to many collection,

- - [x] rewrite SELECT query using a graph for eager relations, allowing to recurse in repository dependency graph for eager loading,
+ - [ ] make relation fetcher use the graph based query builder,

+ - [ ] untangle the relation fetcher interface and implementation mess,

  - [x] write the finder API, with a dynamic registry, able to introspect for classes and call the builder if necessary (using the entity self-defining